Toward Participatory Gender: Trans Self-Determination and Movements for Social Justice

 In Chapter Seven: Trans Community and the Prison Industrial Complex, I specifically use the example of the criminal justice system to bring the issue of state violence into sharper focus.
-By looking at some of the conditions that bring trans individuals into contact with the criminal justice system and confronting the onerous and horrific human rights abuses that often occur as a result, I hope to better understand the connections between cis supremacy, racism, and other systems of power as they operate on the bodies of marginalized trans communities.
+By looking at some of the conditions that bring trans individuals into contact with the criminal justice system and confronting the onerous and horrific human rights abuses that often occur as a result, I hope to better understand the connections between cis supremacy, white supremacy, and other systems of power as they operate on the bodies of marginalized trans communities.
 For example, I look at how the state-sponsored criminalization of communities of color, First Nations people, poor and low-income people, migrants, drug users, and others are tied into the disproportionate policing and over-incarceration of trans individuals in North America.

 I also chose to focus on prisoner struggles and prisoner solidarity efforts in order to demonstrate some tangible possibilities for more effective trans justice organizing and develop practical strategies to address the everyday violence inflicted upon many trans people.
 The chapter builds upon existing critiques of the prison industrial complex grounded in the daily lived experiences of trans prisoners and movements to support them, and looks at how activists involved in policy work and service-provision can intervene in such conditions.